Business Administration is the most popular online degree. Those who study it learn how to compete in a wide range of business opportunities.

 Post University was founded in 1890 as a business school.
 Typing, bookkeeping, business writing, and shorthand courses were as popular then as Business Technology and Management courses are now.
 In keeping with the times, Post University began offering online courses as early as 1996 and saw rapid growth of its distance learning programs.

-Post University offers an online MBA through the Malcolm Baldrige School of Business.
 The concentrations available include Corporate Innovation, Entrepreneurship, Finance, Leadership, Marketing, and Project Management.
 Classes are organized into eight week modules, six times per year.
 The program requires 45 credits for graduation with at least 12 credits towards the chosen concentration.
 Core courses include Financial Modeling, Competitive Intelligence, and Organizational Dynamics and Effectiveness.
 At the end of the degree, students will feel confident in their leadership and management skills and will be competitive in the job field.

 31. University College (Asuza, California)